 How Is Cocaine Abused?

-Cocaine is delivered three ways: snorting, injecting and smoking.
-Snorting is inhaling cocaine powder through the nose, absorbed into the bloodstream through the nasal tissues.
-Injecting is using a needle to insert the drug directly into the bloodstream.
-Smoking is done via inhaling cocaine vapor or smoke into the lungs, to absorb the drug into the bloodstream.
+Cocaine is delivered in three ways: snorting, injecting, and smoking.
+Snorting includes the action of inhaling cocaine powder through the nose where it is then absorbed into the bloodstream through the nasal tissues.
+Injecting includes using using a needle to insert the drug directly into the bloodstream.
+Smoking is done via inhaling cocaine vapor or smoke into the lungs in order to absorb the drug into the bloodstream.
 All three methods can lead to addiction and other serious health problems such as an increased risk for contracting HIV/AIDS and other infectious diseases.

 How Does Cocaine Affect the Brain?